Vespasian and the Roman Conquest of Britain in 43 AD

 Returning to the summer of AD 43, having crossed the Thames in London and established a small bridgehead, the invasion was halted so that Claudius could come to Britain to “earn” his “triumph”.
 It was necessary to show that the Emperor’s presence was essential for a victorious campaign.
 The procedure for this had been arranged well before the campaign started.
 The summons came about by the Army commander, Aulus Plautius Silvanus, deciding [!] that the final battles could only be won with the leadership of the Emperor on the ground, directing his forces.
 So he sent for Caesar.
 Dio propounded this political nonsense by stating that the Romans had become entangled in the Essex marshes and this serious opposition required both the Emperor’s presence and also reinforcements, including elephants.
 It does seem likely, however, that the elephants would already have been waiting for the summons with other supplies in Northern France, or perhaps they crossed the English Channel soon after the Battle of the Medway.

 It is said Claudius spent at least 6 weeks travelling to Britain.
 One military historian has suggested in one place in his book that Claudius’s journey took at least a month longer than this and then later in his book accepts the 6 weeks!
-Suetonius stated that he arrived having sailed from Boulogne (supporting the assumption on page 4 above that the Roman Army had sailed from the same port).
+Suetonius stated that he arrived having sailed from Boulogne (supporting the assumption above that the Roman Army had sailed from the same port).
 It is probable that Claudius didn’t land at Richborough.
-A diversion up the creek to Faversham (see page 10 above) would have allowed him to spend his first night on British soil well protected in a temporary campaign camp.
+A diversion up the creek to Faversham (see above) would have allowed him to spend his first night on British soil well protected in a temporary campaign camp.
 He could instead have sailed directly up the Thames from France.
 So maybe the day after he left Boulogne, Claudius joined the Army waiting for him on the south bank of the River Thames.

 It is expected that Claudius would then have carried out a formal review of his Army and a suggestion is that he then crossed the Thames into enemy territory in the lead (which had no doubt been suitably rehearsed!).
 He then advanced into west Essex.
 [A work of fiction by Robert Graves imagines Claudius’s visit, including the Battle of Brentwood.]
 There is the possibility that Claudius did something important at Chelmsford in view of its unusual Roman name, Caesaromagus.
 The Emperor then proceeded to Colchester to receive the surrender of 11 British kings.
 The public relations people of the day would have reported this highly prestigious event to the senate in Rome.
 [For the Romans, important news was quickly communicated with a system of signalling using posting stations on high ground.
 One such was near Winterbourne Steepleton in Dorset.]